LSSTScienceCollaborations/ObservingStrategy/README.md

 ## Contacts

 This effort is being coordinated by Zeljko Ivezic.Perhaps we are missing a science area?
 Or an idea for how to perturb the observing strategy?
-We'd like to hear form you.
-Please send all feedback via [this repo's issues.](https://github.com/LSSTScienceCollaborations/ObservingStrategy/issues).
+We'd like to hear from you!
+Please send all your feedback to [this repo's issues](https://github.com/LSSTScienceCollaborations/ObservingStrategy/issues/new).

 The MAF Workshop SOC is: Zeljko Ivezic, Debbie Bard, Andy Connolly, Phil Marshall, Tom Matheson, Steve Ridgway, Michael Strauss, Lucianne Walkowicz, and Beth Willman.